ersaumya/ersaumya/README.md

 ### Hi there 👋

 I am Saumya Ranjan Rout.
-I’m a Senior Software Engineer by profession and currently based in Bangalore,India.
+I’m a Software Engineer by profession and currently based in Bangalore,India.
 My specialization is in building Single Page Application in Angular,Web Applications using Asp.Net Core, APIs and related stack with clean architecture.

 ### Languages and Tools